The Beautiful Formentera

 After a delicious breakfast in the heart of the citadel of Ibiza, it’s time to head for the port of Ibiza for an unforgettable day at sea.
 By renting a motorboat you can embark on a full tour of the island of Formentera in one day.
 Discover all the hidden coves and secrets that it has to offer.

-6 Steps to whilst exploring Formentera
+6 Sailing Steps for Exploring Formentera

 First of all, head South, towards a very special jewel of the Balearics.
 Its passage through Ses Illetes is considered to be and ranked one of the most beautiful beaches in Spain.
 This particular site also became a famous World Heritage by UNESCO in 2001.
 This stunning area remained preserved and natural for many decades.